-Ms. Deborah Williams Chairperson 307 Cole Complex (304) 766-3058 dwilli13@wystateu.edu
+Mr. Matt Carroll Interim Chairperson Business & Economics 313A Cole Complex (304) 766-3093 mcarroll2@wvstateu.edu

-The purpose of the Business & Economics Department is to provide a structure and environment in which the student can develop basic skills, acquire knowledge of the discipline, expand the ability to understand complex business situations, and achieve a level of overall maturity and sophistication expected of a business professional.
+The purpose of the Business & Economics

+Department is to provide a structure and environment in which the student can develop basic skills, acquire knowledge of the discipline, expand the ability to understand complex business situations, and achieve a level of overall maturity and sophistication expected of a business professional.
 The department is continually reevaluating its programs and activities toward the end of attracting and retaining more students in business.